Program Description

 Third Semester

-Semester Note: Faculty recommend students complete ACC 1011 and ACC 1012 for their Accounting sequence.
-If you have already taken Accounting Principles I (ACC 1021) faculty recommend that you take Accounting Principles II (ACC 1022) for your second Accounting course.
+Semester Note: You should complete ACC 1011 and ACC 1012 for your Accounting sequence.
 If you have already taken both ACC 1021 and ACC 1022, these courses will fulfill the Accounting requirement and the extra credits will count toward elective credits.

 Fourth Semester